AndreMaz/dnn-attention/README.md

 tf.Tensor([[11.
 0. 1.
 2. 3.
 4. 5.
 6. 7.
 8. 9.]], shape=(1, 11), dtype=float32)
 ```

-**Decoder Expected Output**
+**Decoder's Expected Output**

-One hot encoding where each row represents represents a time-step and the location to which the `pointer` should point.
+One-hot encoding where each row represents represents a time-step and the location to which the `pointer` should point.
 The last row should point to the first position of encoder's input, which is the EOS symbol.

 ```bash
 tf.Tensor(